danioxoli/FOSS4G_contributors/README.md

 -  output/repositories.json: JSON with repos and list of contributors
 -  output/resultNationality.json: JSON with the repos, contirbutors and their nationality

+#### Post-processing with Python
+-  input/resultNationality.json: JSON with the repos, contirbutors and their nationality
+-  output/repositories.json: JSON with repos and list of contributors
+-  edit _post_analysis/contibutors_map.py_ by specifying input (.json) and output (.csv) file names with path
+-  open the output (.csv) in a GIS software to visulize the results and perform further analyses

+*note: geocoding procedure might require time

 ## GitHub Limit

 The Github API has a 60-requests-per-hour rate-limit for non-authenticated use.
 If you need some more then a scope-limited Github OAuth token can be used to boost the limit to 5000.